Robson River

 The Robson River is a short but swift, rapid and waterfall-infested river in Mount Robson Provincial Park of British Columbia.
-It is a tributary of the Upper Fraser River and it originates near Robson Pass, which divides the Robson River and the headwaters of the Smoky River drainage.
+It is a tributary of the Upper Fraser River and originates near Robson Pass, which divides the Robson River from the headwaters of the Smoky River drainage.
 There are three lakes along the river's course as well as four waterfalls.

 Course

 Robson Lake to Berg Lake

 The Robson River begins in Robson Lake, which is located at the toe of the Robson Glacier.
 After exiting the lake, the river flows northwest then southwest before entering Berg Lake.
-Before entering Berg Lake, the river widens and splits into many small streams before flowing into the northeast end of Berg Lake.
+Before entering Berg Lake, the river widens and splits into many small streams that flow into the lake's northeast end.

 Berg Lake to Kinney Lake

 The river exits the southwest end and flows west for about 2.3 km until dropping over spectacular Emperor Falls, a 150 ft plunge at the head of a 1.6 km canyon in which the river thunders over two more waterfalls.
-The first is Falls of the Pool, which comes about halfway down the gorge and at the end of the canyon is White Falls, a multi-tiered waterfall that cannot be seen in its entirety from the main trail.
+The first is Falls of the Pool, located about halfway down the gorge.
+At the end of the canyon is White Falls, a multi-tiered waterfall that cannot be seen in its entirety from the main trail.
 All these falls are collectively known as the Valley of a Thousand Falls.
 The river continues south from White Falls for another 3.3 km before entering Kinney Lake, which sits directly at the base of the Robson River's namesake peak, Mount Robson.
 Between Berg and Kinney Lakes, the river loses 2185 ft of elevation, much of which is lost in the gorge between Emperor and White Falls.
 Once again, prior to entering another lake, this time Kinney, the river spreads out very wide & divides into many braids before flowing into the lake.